-- Transcripts must be original documents or certified copies of original documents including stamp and seal. - Transcripts not in English must be evaluated by a third party transcript evaluation service. - External Examinations: Includes nationally accredited examinations such as Cambridge O level/A level, Caribbean Examinations Council (CXC), and International Baccalaureate. - Submit original or certified copies of original examination records.
-The authorities administering the examination must certify the examination results. - Examination records not in English must be evaluated by a third party transcript evaluation service.
-Evaluations received by NewSchool Admissions directly from the evaluation service are considered official.
+- Transcripts must be original documents or certified copies of original documents including stamp and seal. - Transcripts not in English must be evaluated by a third-party transcript evaluation service. - External examinations include nationally accredited examinations such as Cambridge O level/A level, Caribbean Examinations Council (CXC), and International Baccalaureate. - Submit original or certified copies of original examination records.
+The authorities administering the examination must certify the examination results. - Examination records not in English must be evaluated by a thirdparty transcript evaluation service.
+Evaluations received by the NewSchool Office of Admissions directly from the evaluation service are considered official.